Scotthanna16/Machine_Learning_Final/README.md

 # Machine_Learning_Final
 This is my machine learning final project.
-In short I use the Viterbi algorithm to see if the score of a golfer can be predicted by the mood of the golfer throughout the round.
-Also, if you are an employer there are a few repositories which are not open to the public at request of my professors, I can grant access if requested.
+I loved this project because it allowed me to combine two things I love, math and golf.
+My goal was to predict what a D1 college golfer would shoot in a round given there mood after each hole.
+To do this I used Hidden Markov Models and tracked the moods of my teammates.
+I then used the Viterbi algorithm to find the most likely chain.
+Overall, I would say this project was a success.
+I achieved very high accuracy on overall score.
+My hole-to-hole accuracy wasn't as good, roughly 67%, then I used Laplace smoothing and achieved 70%.